Download Careers360 App

 Speed, Distance and Time

-This unit covers the relationship between speed, distance, and time, and is also of key importance in solving other practical problems in connection with motion.
-You will meet questions where constant speed applies, relative speed apply, and problems where you need to find time or distance when given certain conditions.
+This unit covers the relationship between speed, distance, and time, and is also crucial in solving other practical problems related to motion.
+You will meet questions where constant speed applies, relative speed applies, and problems where you need to find time or distance when given certain conditions.
 You should use the formula:

 Problems on speed, distance, and time generally form 2-3 questions in the CUET QA exam.